 A Special Purpose Vehicle (SPV) is a separate legal entity created by an organization.
 The SPV is a distinct company with its own assets and liabilities, as well as its own legal status.
-Usually, they are created for a specific objective, often which is to isolate financial risk.
-As it is a separate legal entity, if the parent company goes bankrupt, the special purpose vehicle can carry its obligations.
+Usually, they are created for a specific objective, often to isolate financial risk.
+As it is a separate legal entity, if the parent company goes bankrupt, the special purpose vehicle can carry on.

 A special purpose vehicle can be a “bankruptcy-remote entity” because the operations of the entity are restricted to the purchase and financing of specific assets or projects.

 The typical legal forms of special purpose vehicles are partnerships, limited partnerships, or joint ventures.
 Moreover, in some cases, it is required that the SPV should not be owned by the company on whose behalf the entity is created.

 The following are the most common reasons for creating SPVs:

 A corporation’s project may entail significant risks.
 Creating an SPV enables the corporation to legally isolate the risks of the project and then share this risk with other investors.

 Securitization of loans is a common reason to create an SPV.
 For example, when issuing mortgage-backed securities from a pool of mortgages, a bank can separate the loans from its other obligations by creating an SPV.
 The SPV allows investors in the mortgage-backed securities to receive payments for these loans before other creditors of the bank.